-Neck pain often arises from tight neck muscles that pull the neck vertebrae slightly out of alignment (subluxation), which then impinge on sensory nerves entering the spine between these vertebrae.
+Neck pain often arises from tight neck muscles that pull the neck vertebrae slightly out of alignment, called subluxation, which then impinge on sensory nerves entering the spine between these vertebrae.
 These sensory nerves relay that information back to the brain setting off the alarm in the form of pain.
 Compression or stretching of the motor nerves that exit the spine at the same places may cause twitching , numbness, or weakness of the muscles supplied by these nerves, most frequently in the arms and hands.

-It’s the rare individual who hasn’t experienced some discomfort, tightness, or pain in the neck area.
+It is the rare individual who has not experienced some discomfort, tightness or pain in the neck area.
 This is not surprising, considering that the neck not only has to hold up a virtual bowling ball in the form of a 10-15 pound head all day long but also keep it centered over the spine while the body is in constant motion.

 Furthermore, a shifting of the head bones along the suture lines may stretch or compress the cranial nerves that exit the skull base through small spaces, along or near the suture lines between the occiput, sphenoid, and temporal bones.
-These cranial nerves allow us to see, hear, smell, taste, chew, make facial expressions, speak, swallow, digest, breathe, and have a regular heart beat.
+These cranial nerves allow us to see, hear, smell, taste, chew, make facial expressions, speak, swallow, digest, breathe and have a regular heart beat.

-Not to forget, the spinal cord passes through the neck to enter the head.
+In addition, the spinal cord passes through the neck to enter the head.
 Furthermore, spinal nerves enter and exit the spinal cord through the spaces between the neck vertebrae, called intervertebral foramina, where they might become stretched or compressed by tight neck muscles or misaligned neck vertebrae.

 The causes of tight neck muscles are many: poor posture, emotional or mental stress, asymmetric use of the neck, back, or arms at work or at play, injury to any of these areas, carrying a heavy bag primarily over one shoulder, or across the chest, and so forth.

 What can be done about tight neck muscles?
 Well any treatment option must be aimed at removing the root causes of the tension.
 Body work, such as any form of massage, acupuncture or acupressure, shiatsu, stretching, yoga, tai chi, and qigong, as well as deep breathing exercises will all help to release the neck tension.
 If you are interested in an herbal technique, flower essences can help to balance the emotions and calm the mind.